wheevu/yt-harvester/README.md

 # YouTube Harvester 🎬

-A professional Python tool to extract metadata, transcripts, and comments from YouTube videos into organized text or JSON files.
+A Python tool to extract metadata, transcripts, and comments from YouTube videos into organized text or JSON files.

 ## Features ✨